 The Indian Ocean was the site of the Sumatra–Andaman earthquake on 26 December 2004.
-It was a quake that registered 9.3 on the Richter scale and resulted in 30 meter high waves engulfing coastal communities that killed 230,000 people in 14 countries (more than 168,000 in Indonesia alone) making it one of the 10 worst recorded earthquakes and one of the worst natural disasters in recorded history.
+It was a quake that registered 9.1 on the Richter scale and resulted in 30 meter high waves engulfing coastal communities that killed nearly 230,000 people in 14 countries (more than 168,000 in Indonesia alone) making it one of the 10 worst recorded earthquakes and one of the worst natural disasters in recorded history.
 Over half a million people were displaced in Northern Sumatra alone.

 84 aftershocks took place over the following weeks and months relating to the gravitational adjustment of crustal material disturbed by the earthquake.
 It is nature’s way of restoring stability to the region.

 A survey of the seabed in Feb 2005 by the Royal Navy vessel, HMS Scott revealed the extent of ocean trauma experienced as a result of the earthquake.

 The fault line along the India/Burma plates meets at the Sundra Trench where rising pressure and temperatures caused the magma to push-upwards.
 This created a fault that ruptured along 1600kms raising the sea-bed by 40 meters and displacing an estimated 30km3 of water that resulted in the destructive tsunami waves.